Look for:

 Not all scholarly publications are peer-reviewed, though it is very common for professors to request peer-reviewed articles to ensure you are exposed to the most credible information within your discipline.

 The specific nature of journal articles, combined with the use of specialized vocabulary, means they are not always easy to read for the non-expert.
 It it is recommended that students have some basic knowledge about their topic before delving into scholarly information.
-This basic knowledge might be gleaned, for instance, from some of our Background Information databases.
+This basic knowledge might be gleaned, for instance, from some of our Background Information databases below.
+Be sure to scroll down the databases page to see these.

-Only some of the sources on Google Scholar arei available in full-text format, though you can also connect Google Scholar to the MJC Library so it will identify those sources available through the Library databases.
+Only some of the sources on Google Scholar are available in full-text format, though you can also connect Google Scholar to the MJC Library so it will identify those sources available through the our Library databases.
 To configure this, go to "hamburger menu" and choose Settings, then choose Library Links.
 You can link to the Modesto Junior College by typing it into the search box and selecting it.

 There is no way to limit to peer-reviewed journals, but you can easily search journal names to determine their status.